hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 bazel run //validator:validator -- db migrate down --datadir=/path/to/folder
 ```

 Then do `git checkout v1.0.5`.
-Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.
+Afterwards, you can re-run your Agora chain and validator as you ran them earlier with Bazel.

 </TabItem>
 <TabItem value="win">